 The Overlake School will design and implement an equitable and inclusive hiring process to recruit, hire, and retain culturally competent educators with a specific focus on increasing diversity from underrepresented Black, Latino, Native American, and Asian communities.

-The Overlake School will effectively hire and retain culturally competent educators and the TOS employee (faculty, staff, and administration) community will also grow in diversity, specifically in, but not limited to:
+The Overlake School will effectively hire and retain culturally competent educators and the Overlake employee (faculty, staff, and administration) community will also grow in diversity, specifically in, but not limited to:

 - ethnoracial diversity - particularly groups that are significantly underrepresented, including African-American/black, indigenous/Native American, Latino/a/x, and APISA (Asian, including Pacific Islander and South Asian)